Paixiao: History

-The earliest paixiao discovered so far in the world is the bone paixiao in the early Western Zhou Dynasty 3000 years ago.
+The earliest paixiao discovered so far in the world is the bone paixiao in the early Western Zhou dynasty 3000 years ago.

-The two earliest bamboo paixiao unearthed from the tomb of Marquis Yi of Zeng in the Warring States period are more than 2400 years ago.
-They are shaped like the wings of a Phoenix.
+The two earliest bamboo paixiao, unearthed from the tomb of Marquis Yi of Zeng, are from the Warring States period over 2400 years ago.
+They are shaped like the wings of a phoenix.
 They are all made of 13 bamboo tubes of different lengths arranged in turn and wrapped with three bamboo tubes.
 The surface is decorated with red three corner patterns on a black background.
 In ancient times, male and female paixiao were often used as ensemble to set off each other, just like male and female duets.

-During the 1600 years from the spring and Autumn period to the end of the Tang Dynasty, the number and length of PaiXiao were different, which were spread through the ages and improved by instrumentalists.
-There are still two pieces of PaiXiao from Tang Dynasty in the Zhengcang courtyard of Dongda temple in Nara, the ancient capital of Japan.
+During the 1600 years from the Spring and Autumn period to the end of the Tang dynasty, the number and length of PaiXiao were different, which were spread through the ages and improved by instrumentalists.
+There are still two paixiao from the Tang dynasty in the Shōsōin Repository of Tōdai-ji Buddhist temple in Nara, the ancient capital of Japan.

-In the Institute of Chinese music in Beijing, there is a paixiao made in the Qianlong period (1736-1795) of the Qing Dynasty.
+In the Institute of Chinese music in Beijing, there is a paixiao made in the Qianlong period (1736–1795) of the Qing dynasty.
 There are 16 pipes in total.
 Each pipe is engraved with a sound name.
-The craft is very exquisite and the shape is beautiful.
+The craft is very exquisite, and the shape is beautiful.
 There are two golden dragons rising from the clouds on the set frame.

-In 1981, Jilin opera house developed the double row and key Paixiao.
+In 1981, Jilin opera house developed the double row and key paixiao.
 This kind of paixiao has a wide range of sound, which can not only play melodious and soothing music, but also play lively and lively music.